MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleDetails/README.md

 ## Features

-1. **Feature Flag Adaptation**: Utilizes the `isAppRedesigned` feature flag to dynamically switch between `RedesignedArticleDetails` and `DeprecatedArticleDetails`.
+1. **Feature Flag Adaptation**: Utilizes the `isAppRedesigned` feature flag to dynamically switch between `ArticleDetailsRedesigned` and `ArticleDetailsDeprecated`.
 This ensures that the article details are presented in line with the current design system, providing a consistent user experience.

 2. **Dynamic Reducer Management**: Incorporates `DynamicModuleLoader` to manage the `articleDetailsReducer`.
 This approach dynamically loads the reducer only when needed, which helps in optimizing application performance by reducing the initial bundle size and efficiently handling state.